datacamp-content-public/courses-r-from-scratch/chapter1.md

   live births).
 * `population`: Population in millions.

 As you have already seen, we will load some data, and have a look at the first few rows.
+Each row has the data for one country.
+Each column has the data for one measure.

 Don't worry about the details of how this works, we will come back to those over the rest of the course.